danx123/macan-explorer/README.md

 Macan Explorer is an enterprise-grade file management application designed for users who need more than their operating system's default file browser.
 Built entirely in Python on top of the PySide6 / Qt6 framework, it delivers a clean frameless UI, multi-tab navigation, a powerful batch rename engine, a real-time activity log, and deep session persistence — all distributed as a small set of self-contained Python files.

-> **Macan Explorer 9.8.3** is a focused patch release that resolves a
+> **Macan Explorer 9.8.5** is a dual-focus patch release addressing two
-> long-standing regression in tab management.
-The **"Open in New Tab"**
-> action — available from the file view context menu, the Drives sidebar tree,
+> independent defect clusters.
+Settings toggles for the **Sidebar sections**
-> and the keyboard shortcut — now consistently opens the requested folder in a
+> and **Status Bar** now take effect immediately without requiring a restart.
-> new tab and activates it correctly under all conditions.
+> A suite of targeted optimisations also eliminates the **"not responding"**
+> pauses and **focus-loss flicker** experienced on Windows 11 24H2 / 25H2,
+> particularly during cursor hover over the file view and sidebar.

 ---